EssentialAI/EssentialAI.github.io/docs/index.md

 <p style="text-align: center; margin-top:-10px;"><b>Learn AI, the math way!</b></p>

-Welcome to Essential AI, your gateway to unraveling the mysteries of Machine Learning!
-What began as a repository for capturing crucial concepts in this ever-evolving field has now blossomed into something far greater.
+Essential AI began as a repository for capturing crucial concepts in this ever-evolving field of AI.
 At Essential AI, I try and demystify the complexities surrounding Machine Learning and make it accessible to all.
 I believe that understanding the underlying mathematics is the key to unlocking the true beauty of Machine Learning and Artificial Intelligence.

-Essential AI contains: **"{toc here}"** Check test
+### Website Contents